DanielKroupa/nadinebreaty/README.md

   - About Me – About the influencer
   - Content – Portfolio and content
   - Book – Book or reading section
-  - Contact – Contact form
+  - Contact – Contact info
-  - Partners – Partners
+  - Partners – Partners and collabs
   - Footer – Footer

 ## 📋 Requirements